Blog

 Industrial Applications

-1. Laser Rust Removal
+Laser Rust Removal Machines

-Fiber lasers are highly effective at removing rust.
-However, they are typically only used in high-volume production lines since they are not cost-effective for small scale rust removal projects like refurbishing or cleaning stored parts affected by corrosion.
-The laser cleaning speed is affected by the rust grade, but a higher power laser can speed up the process.
+Fiber lasers are highly effective at removing rust and are mainly used in high-volume production lines.
+They are rarely cost-effective for small scale rust removal projects such as refurbishing old parts or cleaning stored parts affected by corrosion.

-2. Laser Oxide Removal
+Laser Oxide Removal Machines

-3. Laser Coating Removal
+Laser Coating Removal Machines

 Laser coating removal, also known as laser paint stripping or laser paint removal, is a popular choice for removing coatings such as e-coating, powder coating, and phosphate coating.